bnptech/springboot_jpa_h2db_crud_operation/README.md

 Below are the list of API's implemented as part of springboot jpa and h2db crud operation and the request response paylods.

+To test below api endpoints invoke the below services from Postman or Insomnia.

 saveDepartment:
 POST: http://localhost:8082/departments